CodeFab-io/ElmSharp/README.md

 ### 🔧 Adjusting the `Update` function to handle `TimeoutElapsed`

 This should be getting a bit easier and more mechanical by now.
-Here is our updated `Update.cs` file, where we now handle the `TimeoutElapsed` message:
+Here are the changes we need to perform on our `Update.cs` file, to handle the `TimeoutElapsed` message:

 ```csharp
 // 📃 Update.cs